adumont/adumont.github.io/calculators.md

 This HP 48sx was the one I studied with.
 I must have bought it around 1991.
 I first had an HP48s, which I then sold to buy this one, because it's expandible.
 I also have a 128K memory card.

-It was manufactured in Singapore in 1989.
+It was manufactured in Singapore in February 1993.

 ![](../assets/img/hp48sx.jpg)

 ## HP 42s

 I bought this one in 2021.
+It was manufactured in Singapore in April 1992.

 ![](../assets/img/hp42s.jpg)